A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: Smoothed gap function and optimality characterization

 \subsubsection{Proximity functions}

-Given a nonempty, closed and convex set $\Zc$, a continuous, and $\mu_p$-strongly convex function $p$ w.r.t. the semi-norm $\snorm{\cdot}_{\Sb}$ is called a \textit{proximity} function (or prox-function) of $\Zc$ if $\Zc\subseteq \dom{p}$.
+Given a nonempty, closed and convex set $\Zc$ in the primal space or in the dual space, a continuous, and $\mu_p$-strongly convex function $p$ is called a \textit{proximity} function (or a prox-function) of $\Zc$ if $\Zc\subseteq \dom{p}$.
 We also denote as the prox-center of $p$ and the prox-diameter of $\Zc$, respectively.
 Without loss of generality, we can assume that $\mu_p = 1$ and $p(\zbar^c) = 0$.
-Otherwise, we can shift and rescale $p$.
+Otherwise, we can shift and rescale the function $p$.
 Moreover, $D_{\Zc} \geq 0$, and it is finite if $\Zc$ is bounded.